billkarsh/SpikeGLX/Markdown/Manual-Text.md

 * Press `Verify | Save` to sanity-check the settings on all tabs, and if valid, save them to `daq.ini` **without** initiating a new run.
-This is useful when trying to make the acquisition and AO dialog settings agree before starting a run, as AO settings are checked against `daq.ini`.
+This is useful when trying to make the Configuration and Audio dialog settings agree before starting a run, as audio settings are checked against `daq.ini`.

 * Press `Run` to validate and save the settings to `daq.ini` and then start a new run.